SUNCAT-Center/catmap/tutorials/ase_database/README.md

 XC-functional, basis sets cutoffs, k-point sampling, ect., when necessary.
 Importing data from correctly formatted .db files is done like so:

+    from catmap.api.ase_data import energy_landscape
-    project = db2catmap()
+    project = energy_landscape()
     project.get_molecules('molecules.db', selection=['fmax<0.05'])
     project.get_surfaces('surfaces.db', selection=['fmax<0.05'], site_specific=False)

 The `site_specific` option accepts `True`, `False` or a string.
 In the latter case, the `site` key is recognized only if the value matches the string, while all other sites are treated as identical.

-Your data is now stored in dictionaries that are attached to your db2catmap object.
+Your data is now stored in dictionaries that are attached to your `energy_landscape` object.

 ## Get formation energies and export to catmap format.